National Formosa University

 National Formosa University (NFU; 國立虎尾科技大學 (Kok-li̍p Hó͘-bé Kho-ki Tāi-ha̍k)) is a technical university in Huwei District, Yunlin County, Taiwan.
-It is the only university in Taiwan to include the historical name of Formosa in its title.
-NFU was established in Huwei Township in 1980.

-National Formosa University is organized into four colleges: the College of Engineering, the College of Electronics and Information, the College of Management, and the College of Applied Arts and Sciences.
-They provide 19 undergraduate, 18 postgraduate, and 2 doctorate level study programs.
+The university is organized into four colleges: the College of Engineering, the College of Electronics and Information, the College of Management, and the College of Applied Arts and Sciences.
+It hosts 19 undergraduate, 18 postgraduate, and 2 doctorate-level study programs.

 The Research and Services Headquarters was formed in August 2007 to manage four research centers and two multi-purpose laboratories.
 The aim of these bodies is to organize academic resources and provide a platform for industry-academia cooperation.
 The research centers focus on technical services.
 They are the Energy Science and Technology Center, the Micro-Electronic Mechanical System Design and Application Center, the Opto-electronic and Display Technology Center, and the Precision Mechanical Device Development Center.
 The two research laboratories are the Micro/Nano Science and Common Technology Laboratory and the Ultra High Precision Machining Laboratory.